nats-io/nats.deno/services.md

 ## Discovery and Monitoring

-When we started the service you see above, the framework automatically assigned it an unique `ID`.
+When the service started, the framework automatically assigned it an unique `ID`.
 The `name` and `ID` identify particular instance of the service.
 If you start a second instance, that instance will also have the same `name` but will sport a different `ID`.

 To discover services that are running, create a monitoring client: